MwansaMwango/eat-Da-Burger/README.md

 * Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+* Each burger in the waiting area on the left.
+When the user clicks it, the burger will be appended to the right side of the page.

 * Your app will store every burger in a database, whether devoured or not.
+Enforced the a delete override.

 ## Demo